-We are establishing a multiracial, classical school that nurtures the hearts and minds of children through rigorous study rooted in a Christ-centered environment.
-Students will grow intellectually, socially and spiritually, developing a passion for lifelong learning, faithful service, and lasting relationships amid diverse community.
+The Field School is a multiracial, classical school that feeds the hearts and minds of children through rigorous study rooted in a Christ-centered environment.
+Students grow intellectually, socially and spiritually, deepening their passion for lifelong learning, selfless service, and a desire for lasting relationships amid diverse community.

-We seek to be Christ-centered school.
+We are a Christ-centered school.
 The person of Jesus Christ informs our mission and educational philosophy, as well as the daily life of the school.
-Each day will begin with prayer, Scripture, and song.
-Leadership and faculty believe that with Christ at the center of all things, all children can experience true transformation and growth.
-Students and families from all religious traditions, or lack thereof, belong and are valued.
-Within the school community, we form lasting relationships based upon the model of Jesus Christ, while supporting the role of parents, guardians, and churches to guide their children into spiritual maturity.
+Each day begins with prayer, Scripture and song.
+Leadership and faculty believe that with Christ at the center of all things, all children can experience personal transformation and growth.
+At The Field School, students and families from all religious traditions and backgrounds find belonging and value, and are invited into lasting relationships that form our community.

 The full expression of the kingdom of God depends on rich and diverse community.
-Our school seeks to promote relationship-building among its students’ families, staff, and neighborhood, prioritizing the voices often not heard.
-We are passionate about being partners for urban renewal, racial reconciliation, and the continued establishment of dignity, empowerment, and self-determination for all.
+The Field School promotes relationship building among its student/parent community, staff, and neighborhood.
+We are passionate about being catalysts for urban renewal, racial reconciliation, and the establishment of dignity, empowerment, and self-determination for all.